Your valuable health writing skills can be applied to a variety of roles and industries – here’s how.

 - Medical writing for government health organisations, research institutions and not-for-profits.

 You may not realise, though, that there are many opportunities for health & medical writing work beyond those specific industry roles.

-The niche health writing skills you have developed (or are developing now) throughout your career – which include writing, medical knowledge, researching and an understanding of the scientific method – can be applied to a variety of industries.
+The niche health writing skills you have developed (or are developing now, if you’re becoming a freelance health writer just after college) throughout your career – which include writing, medical knowledge, researching and an understanding of the scientific method – can be applied to a variety of industries.

 How your health writing skills can be applied

 As a health writer, you have the opportunity to help your clients and employers create better health outcomes – both directly and indirectly.
 In practice, this could mean bringing a little science to wellness-related services, showing schools and educational institutions the science-backed benefits of how to study better, or taking health and medicine to everyday topics like household cleaning and insurance.

 So if you’re looking to broaden your scope and explore some of the more nontraditional roles and opportunities for health writers, here are some creative ways you can put those hard-earned health writing skills to good use.